01 HOBART & TASMANIA

 Battery Point cottages, Glebe terraces and the older parts of North Hobart have tight lane access and stone walls.
 We bring small footprint gear and walk the route before the truck rolls in.

-Before: Leaning blue gum dismantled off a roofline, Hobart TYPICAL BEFORE
+Before: Leaning blue gum dismantled off a roofline, Hobart BEFORE

-After: Leaning blue gum dismantled off a roofline, Hobart TYPICAL AFTER
+After: Leaning blue gum dismantled off a roofline, Hobart AFTER

 Leaning blue gum dismantled off a roofline